Dynamical mass generation and critical behavior in pseudo-Proca quantum electrodynamics: The model and its Feynman rules

+In this section, we introduce the PPQED framework and derive its effective planar form from a higher-dimensional gauge-invariant massive theory.
+Our purpose is twofold.
+First, we wish to clarify the origin of the non-local gauge sector that characterizes PPQED.
+Second, we establish the Feynman rules that will be used in the Schwinger--Dyson analysis developed in the following sections.

-The Proca-Stueckelberg model in $(3+1)D$ describes massive vector fields (spin-1) while preserving gauge invariance, addressing a limitation of the original Proca theory.
-Whereas the Proca equation introduces a mass term \( m^2 A_\mu A^\mu \) that explicitly breaks gauge symmetry, Stueckelberg proposed the inclusion of an auxiliary scalar field \( \phi \), restoring gauge symmetry via the substitution \( A_\mu \rightarrow A_\mu + \frac{1}{m}\partial_\mu \phi \).
-The resulting Lagrangian density is, in Euclidean space
+We begin with the Proca--Stueckelberg model in $(3+1)$D, which provides a gauge-invariant description of a massive spin-1 field.
+In contrast to the ordinary Proca theory, where the mass term explicitly breaks gauge invariance, the Stueckelberg construction restores gauge symmetry through the introduction of an auxiliary scalar field $\phi$.
+In Euclidean space, the corresponding Lagrangian density is